sulfo/xml-sitemap-feed/readme.txt

 Yes and No. This plugin has no options page so there is no way to manually set the priority of urls in the sitemap.
 But there is automatic post priority calculation based on _post modifaction date_ and _comment activity_, that can either make post priority go to 100% (1.0) for posts with many and recent comments or 0% (0) for the oldest posts with no comments.

 This feature can be used to your advantage: by re-saving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 80% (0.8) for those URLs.
-And if you have comments on on those pages, the priority will even go up to 90% (0.9).
+And if you have enough comments on on those pages, the priority can even go up to 100% (1.0).

-If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php but be careful to not do an automatic upgrade or it will overwrite your customisation.
+If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php but be careful to NOT do an automatic upgrade or it will overwrite your customisation.

 = Do I need to submit the sitemap to search engines? =